jray-afk/text-adventure-game-player/README.md

 Your game will exit successfully if the player reaches a terminal event, i.e. the event has no children defined in the "children" field.

+# Running
+Run your adventure game by running the `src/main/java/Main.java` file using Gradle.

 # Development
 Developed in Java using IntelliJ IDEA and built using Gradle.